$m^\ast$ of two-dimensional electron gas: a neural canonical transformation study: Introduction

-Resolving the discrepancy on the effective mass of uniform electron gas is not merely a theoretical question with pure academic interests, but also of direct experimental relevance.
-One can measure the effective mass in a semiconductor quantum well via quantum oscillations~\cite{Fang1968, Draper1999, Pudalov2002, Vakili2004,Tan2005} or thermodynamics~\cite{Kuntsevich2015}, which is a high-quality realization of the two-dimensional electron gas (2DEG) with tunable densities.
+Resolving the discrepancy on the effective mass of uniform electron gas is not only a theoretical question with pure academic interests, but also of direct experimental relevance.
+One can measure the effective mass in a semiconductor quantum well via quantum oscillations~\cite{PhysRev.174.823, PhysRevB.59.10208, PhysRevLett.88.196404, PhysRevLett.92.226401,PhysRevLett.94.016405} or thermodynamics~\cite{Kuntsevich2015}, which is a high-quality realization of the two-dimensional electron gas (2DEG) with tunable densities.
+Unless otherwise specified, we will focus on the spin-polarized case in this paper, which can be conveniently realized in experiments by applying an in-plane magnetic field.

-At sufficiently low temperature, the entropy per particle of 2DEG $s/k_B = \frac{\pi^2}{3} \frac{m^\ast}{m} \frac{T}{T_F} $ exhibits linear dependence with the temperature $T$, where $k_B$ is the Boltzmann constant and $T_F$ is the Fermi temperature.
-Therefore, one can directly estimate the effective mass from the entropy ratio of interacting ($s$) and non-interacting ($s_0$) electron gases ~\cite{Eich2017}
+At sufficiently low temperature, the entropy per particle of 2DEG $s/k_B = \frac{\pi^2}{3} \frac{m^\ast}{m} \frac{T}{T_F} $ exhibits linear dependence on the temperature $T$, where $k_B$ is the Boltzmann constant and $T_F$ is the Fermi temperature.
+Therefore, one can directly estimate the effective mass from the entropy ratio of interacting ($s$) and non-interacting ($s_0$) electron gases ~\cite{PhysRevB.96.035132}:

-By direct access of the thermodynamic observables, one can avoid subtleties of processing excited state energies under additional assumptions, such as the validity of Fermi liquid theory for excitations away from the Fermi surface~\cite{Martin2016}.
-However, previous finite-temperature calculations of the uniform electron gas do not resolve the issue related to the effective mass~\cite{Eich2017} because they focus on the melting of the Wigner crystal~\cite{Imada1984} or the equation of state in the warm dense matter region~\cite{Brown2013,Schoof2015,Malone2016}, both are outside the scope of Fermi-liquid-like behavior.
+By direct access of the thermodynamic observables, one can avoid subtleties in relating excitation energies of finite size system to the quasiparticle effective mass~\cite{Martin2016}.
+However, previous finite-temperature calculations of the uniform electron gas do not resolve the issue related to the effective mass~\cite{PhysRevB.96.035132} because they focus on melting of the Wigner crystal~\cite{doi:10.1143/JPSJ.53.3770} or the equation of state in the warm dense matter region~\cite{PhysRevLett.110.146405,PhysRevLett.115.130402,PhysRevLett.117.115701}, both are outside the scope of Fermi-liquid-like behavior.
 This is partially due to the fact that the adopted QMC methods typically suffer less from the sign problem at low density and high temperature, where the fermionic nature of the system is less pronounced.